Portugal Cultural Golden Visa: A Complete Guide for 2026

 01/ Artistic production funding

-An artistic production investment could involve funding theater shows, concerts, exhibitions, or literary events.
+An investment in artistic production could fund theater shows, concerts, exhibitions, or literary events.
 The term also covers investments in Portugal’s broader creative industries, such as design, media, literature, fashion, and other sectors contributing to the Portuguese culture.

 Some institutions that require funding are: